finger563/simulation/PGMImplementation.md

       * normal angle is used to calculate the position of the ray-circle intersection
     * actually:
       * bind two target buffers : sphere normals and sphere positions in sampling camera space
-        * 32-bit BP RGB textures
+        * 32-bit FP RGB textures
       * sampling camera matrix (SCM) and its inverse (SCMI) are uploaded
       * In the fragment shader:
         * find eye ray associated with current fragment : fragment coord is transformed to clip space coord ([-1 to 1] on all axes; represents everything in frustum) using linear transformations